 Defence of doctoral thesis: Chao Chen – Development of Non-leaching Antibacterial Approaches on Cellulose-based Substrates and Their Mechanisms

-Opponent: Professor Stefan Spirk, Graz University of Technology
+Opponent: Dr Stefan Spirk, Graz University of Technology

 Supervisor: Professor Monica Ek, KTH

 The seminar will be streamed on this page

 The layer-by-layer (LbL) technique is becoming a powerful tool that has been applied in many surface coatings and functionalizations in recent years.
 It has many advantages including a fast and mild process, the flexibility of choice of substrate, and the easiness to scale-up.
 Novel antibacterial materials can be achieved using this technique, by immobilizing selected antibacterial agents on surfaces of desired substrates.
 An ideal antibacterial agent, a cationic polyelectrolyte, can be LbL-deposited onto the surfaces in mono or multi layers, make the surfaces lethal to the bacteria due to their positive charge.
 This approach is able not only to effectively control the spreading of bacteria but also to minimize bacterial resistance as well as the environmental impact.